tbidne/time-conv/README.md

 # Introduction

 `time-conv` is a tool for converting between timezones.
+There are two use-cases:

+1. Converting local system time into a different timezone.
+2. Converting a "time string" from one timezone to another, where the timezone can either be the local one or arbitrary, based on the tz_database.
+See https://en.wikipedia.org/wiki/Tz_database for more information.

 ```
 time-conv: A tool for timezone conversions.